The Familiar, Volume 1: One Rainy Day in May: Serialization and televisuality

-Danielewski has repeatedly expressed his desire to anchor his books in a relationship with a specific media.
+Danielewski has repeatedly expressed his desire to anchor his books in a relationship with a specific form of media.
 Where House Of Leaves was about a film and Only Revolutions was "about music," The Familiar "is about a television series".
 The number of volumes announced for The Familiar would then correspond to a whole television series.
 In a 2011 interview he declared having mapped out the first 10 books as "two 5-volume seasons".
 In that regard A Rainy Day in May has been described by critics as a "pilot episode".
 Among his references, Danielewski quotes the experience of "the five seasons of The Wire or the wild speculations of Battlestar Galactica" which are built upon multiple storylines: "these visual novels have come into our living rooms and bedrooms and they tell a story in much greater detail and with much greater patience."
 To him, the choice to remediate, within a series of books, the way "prestige" TV shows have shaped narratives, is "a longform investment in the future."

 This description of modern TV shows as "visual novels" and of The Familiar as an ongoing televisual series albeit in the shape of a book, resonates in the typographic world of the book.
 Each volume of The Familiar opens with visuals that feed from its fictional universe, including the mini-series "Caged Hunt," a fully transcribed description of a video encased in the recognizable, YouTube-like frame of a digital player.
 The pervasive presence of television series as keystones of American mainstream culture, can also be felt in the numerous references to Battlestar Galactica as a common enjoyment of Anwar and his daughter Xanther, to be compared with the mentions and quotes from books and videogames, a modern mediatic panorama.